joebew42/ex_chat/README.md

 ### DOING

+- `ExChat.ChatRooms` could be a "simple" module and not a process

 ### TODO

-- `ExChat.ChatRooms` should be a "simple" module and not a process
 - When I join a chat room as an identified user I want to read my user name in the welcome message
 - We read in the console "Application logger stopped temporary" every time we run tests
 - unsubscribe a client to receive messages once it leaves the chat